ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Controller:** An optional controller that will be used to toggle the pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
  * **Interact Use:** An optional InteractUse script that will be used when using interactable objects with pointer.
 If this is left blank then it will attempt to get the InteractUse script from the same GameObject and if it cannot find one then it will attempt to get it from the attached controller.
  * **Custom Origin:** A custom transform to use as the origin of the pointer.
 If no pointer origin transform is provided then the transform the script is attached to is used.
- * **Direction Indicator:** A custom VRTK_PointerDirectionIndicator to use to determine the rotation given to the destination set event.

 ### Class Events